-When you have nothing to listen to but the sound of the rain, some gunfire in the distance, the creaking of an old structure while your inside, the sound of a feral ghoul hissing behind that door, the click clacking of a computer terminals keyboard, and everything in between.
+When you have nothing to listen to but the sound of the rain, some gunfire in the distance, the creaking of an old structure while you’re inside, the sound of a feral ghoul hissing behind that door, the click-clacking of a computer terminals keyboard, and everything in between.

-In New Vegas they took it a step further.
-Some of the vaults were genuinely creepy as hell, including the famed “Gaaary!”
-Vault 75, and the overtaken by plants Vault 22, what with it’s weird computer clicks and strange voices.
+In New Vegas, they took it a step further.
+Some of the vaults were genuinely creepy as hell, including the overtaken by plants Vault 22, what with its weird computer click, strange voices, and horrifying lore.
 Fallout 3’s Vault 106 was equally as eerie too.
 Playing the game at night can be a truly frightening experience if you’re home alone in a more isolated area.

 The Dunwich Borers

 Fallout 4 continued some of that magic in the Dunwich Borers, which is supposedly an old abandoned rock quarry (now inhabited by Raiders).
 There are some truly creepy moments that occur after venturing into the underground portion, which hearken back to some of the same things that happen while you’re inside Vault 106 from Fallout 3 (flashbacks, etc.)